FAQs

 Stage 5 – Transportation

-RDF may be transported to a UK-based treatment facility or, as is more common, to an overseas treatment facility that meets the European efficiency standard.
+RDF may be transported to a domestic treatment facility, or to an overseas treatment facility that meets the European efficiency standard.
 RDF is transported between waste transfer stations, ports and the treatment facility by road, rail and/or sea.

 Stage 6 – Loading

 RDF is loaded onto the vehicle used for export.
-Export of RDF can take place by road, rail or ship; the majority of RDF exported from the UK travels by ship.
+Export of RDF can take place by road, rail or ship, the majority of internationally exported RDF travels by ship.

 Stage 7 – Export